• Home

 2. This activity works best if students are groups of 2-3.

-vegetation would flourish in the soil sampled, and compare if the vegetation present reflects their predictions.
+3. You may wish to create a larger research project based on the results.
+You could ask students to determine what kinds of vegetation would flourish in the soil sampled, and compare if the vegetation present reflects their predictions.
 You may also ask about the optimal usage of the land, given its soil properties (this last one works particularly well when combined with the Soil Moisture protocol—you could conceive a project with geotechnical engineering implications involving the building of structures: what could the soil support given its water content and properties?)

 4. It is generally necessary for students to dig a fair ways straight down into the soil.
 If, however, your site is located in an area where digging deep may be problematic (such as a location where soil is dry, hard, or rocky), we suggest finding a nearby natural or artificial cutaway such as a streambed or roadside ditch, where students can simply scrape away the outer layer of soil and reveal the horizons without digging vertically.